Extreme events in dynamical systems and random walkers: A review: Prediction of extreme events in dynamical system

 \section{Prediction of extreme events in dynamical system}

-Prediction of extreme events is a challenging task, yet it is useful for mitigating such devastating events.
-Research efforts have been directed \cite{ghil2011extreme, farazmand2019extreme, alvarez2017predictability} towards the goal with two perspectives.
+Prediction of extreme events is challenging, yet it is useful for mitigating such devastating events.
+Research efforts have been directed \cite{ghil2011extreme, farazmand2019extreme, alvarez2017predictability} toward the goal from two perspectives.
 One is the dynamical system approach \cite{kumarasamy2018extreme,cavalcante2013predictability, zamora2014suppression}, and another one is data-driven machine learning \cite{guth2019machine,qi2020using,pyragas2020using,lellep2020using}.
 Each of these approaches deals with questions of whether we can get an early warning indicator of a forthcoming extreme event before the trajectory of a system arrives in close vicinity of the region of instability.
 Addressing such questions with affirmative answers begin with recent research works \cite{farazmand2016dynamical}.
 Besides the dynamical system approach, recently, the machine learning approach has been used to predict extreme events.
 For this purpose, we need only recorded data of real events or simulated data of the observable from systems.
-Few examples of both efforts are described below.
+The machine learning approach is helpful for prediction when no model is available but depends on data records of events.
+A few examples of both efforts are described below.